Rabies is a deadly virus spread to people from the saliva of infected animals. The rabies virus is usually transmitted through a bite.

 Animals most likely to transmit rabies in the United States include bats, coyotes, foxes, raccoons and skunks.
 In developing countries of Africa and Southeast Asia, stray dogs are the most likely to spread rabies to people.

-Once a person begins showing signs and symptoms of rabies, the disease is nearly always fatal.
-For this reason, anyone who may have a risk of contracting rabies should receive rabies vaccines for protection.Next
+Once a person begins showing signs and symptoms of rabies, the disease nearly always causes death.
+For this reason, anyone who may have a risk of contracting rabies should receive rabies vaccinations for protection.Next

 - Difficulty swallowing